checkly/docs.checklyhq.com/site/content/docs/browser-checks/_index.md

 or **[Playwright](https://github.com/microsoft/playwright)** script is a valid Browser check.
 You can create these scripts in two ways:

-1. By using [Headless Recorder](/headless-recorder/) (our Chrome browser extension) to record a set of actions and generate the Playwright or Puppeteer script automatically.
+1. By using [Playwright Codegen](https://playwright.dev/docs/codegen) to record a set of actions and generate the Playwright or Puppeteer script automatically.
 2. By writing the Node.js by hand.

-A combination of both is also very common, i.e. you record the basic interactions with Headless Recorder and then tweak the generated code with extra things like passwords, extra wait conditions and content checks.
+A combination of both is also very common, i.e. you record the basic interactions with Codegen and then tweak the generated code with extra things like passwords, extra wait conditions and content checks.

 In both cases, you can always **run and debug the script on your local machine** and tweak it to perfection before uploading it